DavidGugea/OOP-In-JavaScript/README.md

 ![Abstraction Definition Image](ScreenshotsForNotes/AbstractionDefinition_SS.PNG)

 #### ***2. Encapsulation***
-**Through the notion of encapsulation or also called, information hiding is meant that we want to protect certain properties and/or methods from being used outside the object itself.**
+**Through the notion of encapsulation or also called, information hiding is meant that we want to hide certain properties from being used outside the object itself.
+We can only access them using getters and setters.**

 Let's take an example.
 Let's say that you have the Animal class and you have the property age.
 Since you know that the age of the Animal can't be negative you want to protect that variable from being unintentionally set to a negative integer.
 In order to do that you use the concept of encapsulation.
 What this means is that, you set the main property that you want to protect to private so that it is only available inside the class and then make use of setters and getters outside of the class in order to control the input that comes into the property.
 If you set the property age on private and create a setter called set_age for example, that setter will control the input that comes into your private property age in such a way that it will be impossible for you to set the age to a negative integer.
 You can write the code in such a way that it returns an error when you try to put negative integers into your age property.